Home and Garden Information Center

 Master Gardeners are volunteers who combine their love of plants, people, and the environment to help Maryland residents grow healthy gardens.

-• a person holding a handful of vegetables picked from a garden
+• a person holding a handful of vegetables from the garden

 Gardening Resources